 - David Burns, Commerzbank AG

 - Jane Lloyd, Bank of Nova Scotia - ScotiaMocatta

 The Physical Committee is responsible for monitoring, developing and protecting the Good Delivery List.

-Chair: Peter L. Smith, Executive Director JP Morgan Chase Bank NA., London
+Chair: Peter L. Smith, Managing Director JP Morgan Chase Bank NA., London

 Peter Smith joined JP Morgan's London Credit Department in 1970, becoming Head in 1974 and Assistant Head of EMEA Credit in 1978.
 Peter has been Global Head of Physical Precious Metals including Clearing and Vaulting Services, since 2000.
 In late 1979, he established and headed the Precious Metals mid and back office in London.